Luxulicious/SOA/README.md

 Reference:

 Generation:
-Optimize type search for generation.
-Unknown namespaces also get filled in in using (ex: "using ;" which errors) Exclude non-serializable classes since they cant be generated properly Generation is rushed and could be improved a lot in general...
-Have generation over writing be selective per file...
+Unknown namespaces also get filled in in using (ex: "using ;" which errors) Have generation overwriting be selective per file...
-Generation uses old UnitySO name
-Generation does not include new constructors in references Exclude monobehaviours from generation
+Generation does not include new constructors in references UI for generation crashes sometimes when removing/adding templates UI throws unwarranted errors sometimes when searching/adding types Automate editor check
+Have dependency check build into templates

 Lists:
 Add reference to listvariables so they can be used from a monobehaviour